Wang Bohao: Shaanxi Union

 On 30 January 2025, Wang joined China League One newcomers Shaanxi Union as a free agent.
 He chose to wear the number 16.
 In a preseason friendly against Guangxi Hengchen in March 2025, Wang was involved in an out-of-control pitchside brawl, and as a result, he was suspended for two matches jointly by the Shaanxi Football Association and the Chinese Football Association.
 After serving his suspension, he made his first appearance for Shaanxi Union in a 2–1 away loss to Foshan Nanshi on 6 April, replacing Ruan Jun in the 78th minute.

 Den Bosch loan

 In a press conference on 1 August 2025, Shaanxi Union head coach Giovanni Franken revealed that Wang would be leaving the club to join Dutch side Den Bosch.
 On 14 August 2025, Den Bosch announced that Wang has joined the Eerste Divisie club on a one-year loan from Shaanxi Union.
 On 29 August 2025, Wang made his debut for Den Bosch in a 3–1 away defeat to Emmen, coming on as a 76th-minute substitute for Zaid El Bakkali.
 In his second match for Den Bosch, he provided an assist for Denzel Kuijpers as a substitute to seal a 4–2 away victory against MVV on 16 September.
 On 6 October, Wang made his first start for Den Bosch in a 2–1 league win away at Vitesse, as a replacement for regular starter Kevin Felida, who was away on international duty.

+On 20 July 2026, Den Bosch announced that they have extended Wang's loan for another season.